hitesh19426/HelloWOorld/README.md

 # HelloWorld

 ### About
 A simple smart contract that prints a hello message function with truffle react box frontend.
-The frontend